Maystra/fastapi-nextjs-template/README.md

 docker compose up -f docker-compose.dev.yml -d
 ```
 5. Open your browser and navigate to http://localhost:3000 for the frontend and http://localhost:8000 for the backend API.
-6. (Optional) If you will need GitHub Actions, you should configure Variables and secrets and provide:
+6. (Optional) If you will need GitHub Actions, you should configure Secrets and provide:
 - SSH_HOST - IP of remote server where your app will be running.
 - SSH_USER - username for logging in to remote server.
 - SSH_PASSWORD - password for logging in to remote server.